Membership

 Continuing Education Opportunities

-Certified Employee Training Program (CETP) fulfills NFPA 58 requirements
+PERC Education Program (PEP) fulfills NFPA 58 requirements

 HazMat Employee Training fulfills DOT requirements

-Annual District Meetings include information and education on current industry needs (Spring & Fall)
+Annual Refresher Meetings include information and education to fulfill Kansas Requirements (Spring & Fall)

 Free library with access to educational and safety audiovisual